AnandhamoorthyKarthikeyan/Word-count/README.md

 PC
 Anaconda - Python 3.7
 ## ALGORITHM:
-## Step 1:
-Open visual studio code.
+### Step 1: Open then required file by using the function"with"

-## Step 2:
+### Step 2: Using split function to split the words.
-Create file with .py extension.

-## Step 3:
-Start the program.

-## Step 4:
-write the code

-## Step 5:
-Run terminal for output of the given program.

-## Step 6:
-End the program.
+### Step 3: Finding the length of the words by using len() function.
+### Step 4: Calling the function and printing the number of words.
 ## PROGRAM:
 ```
 #Developed by: ANANDHAMOORTHY.K